redhat-cop/global-load-balancer-operator/readme.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/redhat-cop/global-load-balancer-operator)](https://goreportcard.com/report/github.com/redhat-cop/global-load-balancer-operator)
 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/redhat-cop/global-load-balancer-operator)

-The global-load-balancer-operator implements automation to program a DNS service to act as global load balancer for applications deployed to multiple OpenShift clusters.
+The global-load-balancer-operator implements automation to program a global load balancer for applications deployed to multiple OpenShift clusters.
 This operator is designed to be deployed to a control cluster which will watch the load balanced clusters (controlled clusters).
+A global load balancer can be implemented as a DNS or a global IP anycast configuration.
 There are two main concepts (APIs) provided by this operator:

-1. GlobalDNSZone
-2. GlobalDNSRecord
+1. GlobalDNSZone: represents the global load balancer provider and DNS zone in which the global record will be created.
+2. GlobalDNSRecord: represent a globally load balancer application with a DNS record and a set of end points to be load balanced.

 ## GlobalDNSZone